Hexagram Twenty-five—Reckless Action

 The first line, yang, shows a sincere person who acts carefully.
 Such activity will bring good fortune.

 The third line, yin, shows one who is sincere, but who has neglected certain details.
-When a cow goes missing, s/he unfairly accuses the townspeople of theft.
+When a cow goes missing, they unfairly accuses the townspeople of theft.

 The fourth line, yang, shows that through serious effort a situation is made right.